nigelhorne/ged2site/README.md

     -h: set the home person
     -l: include living people
     -m: Generate a Google map on each page showing events
-    -J: Google Maps JavaScript API (used to display the map)
+    -J: Google Maps JavaScript API key (used to display the map)
     -G: Google Maps geolocation API key (used to populate the map)
     -w: print warning about inconsistent data - a sort of lint for Gedcom files, may not do as many as gedcal(1)